khaullen/Served/README.md

+# Served

-A simple web server in Ruby
+A simple web server in Ruby, using the built-in socket library